 The IMF says it has been briefed on the charges against its managing director and will "continue to monitor developments".

-In France, meanwhile, leaders of Mr Strauss-Kahn's Socialist Party met in Paris and said they objected to the broadcasting of "humiliating" images of the IMF chief in handcuffs.'No agenda'
+In France, meanwhile, leaders of Mr Strauss-Kahn's Socialist Party met in Paris and said they objected to the broadcasting of "humiliating" images of the IMF chief in handcuffs.

 The alleged victim is an immigrant from the West African nation of Guinea, her lawyer Jeffrey Shapiro said on Tuesday.

 He said the woman - who has not been named - arrived to the US seven years ago and was living with her teenage daughter.

 Mr Shapiro said her story of being assaulted by Mr Strauss-Kahn in the hotel suite near Times Square was "consistent" because she was telling the truth.